Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice: Odds, spread, over/under and other Vegas lines - September 2

-The No. 11 Texas Longhorns (0-0) face the Rice Owls (0-0) on Saturday, September 2, 2023 at Darrell K Royal-Texas Memorial Stadium.
-The Longhorns are undoubtedly the favorites in this one, with the spread sitting at 35.5 points.
+The No. 11 Texas Longhorns (0-0) play the Rice Owls (0-0) on Saturday, September 2, 2023 at Darrell K Royal-Texas Memorial Stadium.
+The Longhorns are heavy favorites in this one, with the spread sitting at 35.5 points.
 An over/under of 58.5 points has been set for the contest.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Rice matchup in this article.
+In this article, you can take a look at odds and spreads for the Texas vs. Rice matchup across multiple sportsbooks.

 Texas vs. Rice Game Info